In Battle for Azeroth, how does diminishing returns affect Armor, Block Amount, Stagger, Dodge, Parry, and Block Chance?

 Final Damage = 100,000 * (1 – 0.3) * (1 – 0.4) = 42,000

-Note that Block Amount uses the Kn constant for DR, which will change with new tiers of raid content.
+Note that Block Amount uses the K constant for DR, which will change with new tiers of raid content just like Armor.

 Brewmaster Stagger will reduce an incoming hit and spread that damage out over the next 10 seconds.
 The amount that it will reduce a hit is now also subject to diminishing returns.